 In January 2017, the FASB issued ASU 2017-04, "Intangibles - Goodwill and Other: Simplifying the Test for Goodwill Impairment."
-This update eliminates step 2 from the goodwill impairment test, and requires the goodwill impairment test to be performed by comparing the fair value of a reporting unit with its carrying amount.
+This update eliminates step 2 from the goodwill impairment test and requires the goodwill impairment test to be performed by comparing the fair value of a reporting unit with its carrying amount.
 An impairment charge should be recognized for the amount by which the carrying amount exceeds the reporting unit's fair value; however, the loss recognized should not exceed the total amount of goodwill allocated to that reporting unit.
 This guidance is effective for the Company in the first calendar quarter of 2020.
 Early adoption is permitted for interim or annual goodwill impairment tests performed on testing dates after January 1, 2017.
 The Company will assess the timing of adoption and impact of this guidance to future impairment considerations.

 In February 2016, the FASB issued ASU 2016-02, "Leases" which supersedes ASC 840 "Leases" and creates a new topic, ASC 842 "Leases."
 This update requires lessees to recognize on their balance sheet a lease liability and a lease asset for all leases, including operating leases, with a term greater than 12 months.
 The update also expands the required quantitative and qualitative disclosures surrounding leases.
 This update is effective for fiscal years beginning after December 15, 2018 and interim periods within those fiscal years, with earlier application permitted.
-This update will be applied using a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements.
-The Company is currently evaluating the effect of this new accounting standard on our condensed consolidated financial statements.
+In July 2018, the FASB issued ASU 2018-11 "Targeted Improvements", amending certain aspects of the new leasing standard.
+The amendment allows an additional optional transition method whereby an entity records a cumulative effect adjustment to opening retained earnings in the year of adoption without restating prior periods, which the Company intends to elect.
+The Company has identified its population of lease agreements and is currently assessing other arrangements such as supply and service agreements for embedded leases.
+Although the Company is in process of determining the potential impact on its consolidated financial statements, it anticipates that the most significant change will be related to the Company recording additional assets and corresponding liabilities on the balance sheet for operating leases.
+The ultimate impact of the new standard will depend on the total amount of the Company's lease commitments as of the adoption date.